itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

     Some of the records have values of `<Null>`, which is okay – it just means there was no joinable data for that record.

-    In the next section, we'll discuss how to classify this data.
+  In the next section, we'll discuss not just how to classify this data, but how classification operates more generally as a powerful tool for getting your message across.

 # Classification

+In Lab 02, you learned about **[symbology](../../03_data/lab/slave-trade.md#symbology)**: the

 # Activity deliverables